metoppv/improver/doc/source/metadata/Principles.rst

 Clear purpose
 -------------

-Metadata should not be present, if it does not have a purpose (e.g. it should be included just because it might be useful in future), as, if no one is using it, it is unlikely to be properly maintained.
+Metadata should only be present, if it has a purpose.
+It should not be included just because it might be useful in future, as if no one is using it, it is unlikely to be properly maintained.

 There should be just enough metadata to describe the data sufficiently.

 Nothing misleading or unnecessarily restrictive
 -----------------------------------------------

-Metadata that misleading, or simply wrong, should not be present.
+Metadata that is misleading, or simply wrong, should not be present.

 Also, metadata that restricts wider use should be avoided, if possible.